frankdekker/symfony-deserialize-complex-xml-example/README.md

 ## Summary

 Example to show how to deserialize nested array of objects.
-Take note of the `@SerializedName` that _should_ be the element name in the xml.
+Take note of the `@SerializedName` in the `Boss`-class that _should_ be the element name in the xml.

 ### How to run
 ```shell